Frequently Asked Questions

 Students with less than 30 college-level credits also must submit an official high school transcript.

 Q: Do D grades transfer to Montclair State?

-A: In general, no: only grades of C- or better are accepted in transfer.
+A: Generally no; only grades of C- or better are accepted in transfer.
 However, there are two exceptions:

 Q: The college from which I'm transferring operates on a quarter-hour system.
 How do courses transfer in this circumstance?